System Design Space

 Delivery stabilization

-Standardize plan/apply pipelines, clarify ownership boundaries, and add rollback/recovery runbooks for state.
+Standardize the plan/apply pipeline, clarify responsibility boundaries, and add runbooks for rollback and state recovery.

 90-120 days